 Want to keep your wool rug as good as new?
-This article will help you keep your cozy floor carpets clean and long-lasting for many years.
+This article about how to clean a wool rug will help you keep your cozy floor carpets clean and long-lasting for many years.

-Here are some of the things you will need to clean your wool rug
+Here are some of the things you will need to clean a wool rug

 - Cloth or paper towels.